Ghasty001/Animated_sprites_by_Ghasty001/README.md

 All original animations and sprites!
 Phantump's animation can be found on Smogon's Sprite Project by  *arionelle*.

 **Armarouge**
 Base front sprites by *KingOfThe-X-Roads*.
+Credit to *lennybitao* for that second frame with the cannon arms.
 Good Charcadet and ceruledge sprite animations can be found in the Deluxe Battle Kit, but I can't link you the name of the creator.

 **Mega Malamar**
 All original animations and sprites!